purohit-arun/purohit-arun/README.md

 ### 👨‍💻 About Me
 I am a **Results-Driven QA Engineer** with over **3.5 years of experience** in **Automation Testing**, **Security Testing**, and **Performance Testing**.
 Skilled in building **robust test automation frameworks**, integrating them into **CI/CD pipelines**, and leveraging **AI tools like ChatGPT, Copilot, and Claude** to optimize testing workflows.

 With expertise across **UI, API, Security, and Performance Testing**, I contribute to delivering high-quality software with faster release cycles.
-I have hands-on experience in **Cypress, Selenium, Postman, JMeter, GitHub Actions**, and more, working in **Agile** environments.
+I have hands-on experience in **Cypress, Selenium, Playwright ,Postman, JMeter, GitHub Actions**, and more, working in **Agile** environments.

 ---